 Eligible projects located throughout the rest of Queensland selected as Indigenous projects:

 Phone: 07 3003 6376

-For more information and guidelines on the Training Policy please visit the Department of Education, Training and Employment website.
+For more information and guidelines on the Training Policy please visit the Department of Education and Training website.